nubisproject/nubis-docs/PREREQUISITES.md

 [aws-vault](https://github.com/99designs/aws-vault) is a tool to securely manage AWS API credentials.
 You will need to download this tool and place it on your path.

-As the current release does not work in server mode, you will need to download the tool from my repositry [here](https://github.com/tinnightcap/aws-vault/releases/tag/v3.7.1-jd)

-If you have aws-vault installed already, you should remove it first.

-You need to drop this binary in the root user path as it needs to be run with root privileges.

 Once installed you will use the aws-vault tool to authenticate for all access and actions within AWS.
 Fist you will need to set up your MFA device.